SarahBass/SarahBass/README.md

 -👑 My 2021 goals are to do daily leetcode and
-Euler learning tasks, create apps using Android app development with Java, create a text art game for Linux using c++, create games for my raspberry pi, get involved in an open source project on Github, and continue my education as a post-Bach student
+Euler learning tasks, create apps using Android app developer (with Java), create a text art game for Linux using c++, create games for my raspberry pi, get involved in an open source project on Github, and continue my education as a post-Bach student